caleb531/imessage-conversation-analyzer/README.md

 | `is_reaction` | Boolean | Whether the message is a reaction (e.g. "Loved ...") |

 #### `attachments`

+A list of all attachments in the conversation, including images, videos, audio files, and other types of files.
+Please note that no content is included, only metadata.

 | Column | Type | Description |
 | :--- | :--- | :--- |